hep-mirrors/sherpa/Manual/readme.md

    - run `make sherpamanual.info` to build the info manual
    - run `make Sherpa.1` to build the manpage

+Note that the manual is always built as if you specified `-j1` to prevent race conditions.

 ## Caveats
 If you see something like: